kyverno/community/GOVERNANCE.md

 Kyverno community meetings follow a defined [schedule](https://kyverno.io/community/#community-meetings).

-The maintainers may also have closed meetings to discuss security reports or Code of Conduct violations.
+The maintainers may also have closed meetings to discuss security reports or Code of Conduct (CoC) violations.
 Such meetings should be scheduled by any maintainer on receipt of a security issue or CoC report.
 All current Maintainers must be invited to such closed meetings, except for any maintainer who is accused of a CoC violation.

 ## Project Roles